Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube

 Next-generation neutrino telescopes~\cite{IceCube-Gen2:2020qha,Adrian-Martinez:2016fdl,P-ONE:2020ljt,GRAND:2018iaj,Neronov:2016zou,Sasaki:2017zwd,Romero-Wolf:2020pzh,POEMMA:2020ykm} will unveil a constellation of neutrino sources, opening the possibility of exploring very long baseline neutrino physics.
 By combining many astrophysical sources, over a wide range of distances, we will gain access to a broad and hitherto unexplored range of active-sterile mass splittings.
 The expected signal, a dip in the neutrino spectra, due to the oscillation into the sterile state, must be observed in all the sources sharing a common $L_{\text{eff}}/E$.
 This signature is robust under uncertainties in astrophysical neutrino fluxes, which at this early point are significant.

 The pseudo-Dirac hypothesis can also modify the flavor ratio of high-energy neutrinos at IceCube.
 In presence of active-sterile oscillations, the flavor composition on Earth is expected to be different from the conventional (1:1:1) for a (1:2:0) source composition~\cite{Learned:1994wg}, depending on the flavor structure of the neutrino mass matrix~\eqref{eq:seesaw}.
 Unfortunately, reconstructing the flavor triangle in this case will require both cascade and track events from the identified sources.
-The poor angular resolution of the cascades ($\Delta\delta\sim 1^\circ$, as compared to $\Delta\delta\lesssim 0.1^\circ$ for tracks) makes this task rather difficult, but it may be possible with future neutrino telescopes
+The poor angular resolution of the cascades ($\Delta\delta\sim 1^\circ$, as compared to $\Delta\delta\lesssim 0.1^\circ$ for tracks) makes this task rather difficult, but it may be possible with future neutrino telescopes.

 This \textit{Letter} strongly motivates a full likelihood-based analysis by the IceCube collaboration.
-A likelihood analysis is especially important because the significance of the identification of a source could depend on the flux hypothesis used.
-Thus the available public information given in Ref.~\cite{IceCube:2022der} is insufficient to derive constraints on this model.
-In fact, such a study will not only be able to resolve the pseudo-Dirac nature of neutrinos in an unambiguous way, but also potentially increase the significance of sub-threshold sources due to the improved spectral description.
+A more descriptive flux hypothesis would alter the significance of the source identification and the maximum likelihood parameters.
+This full likelihood analysis should be unbinned, consider background and signal simultaneously, and include a full treatment of detector systematics.
+Only such a study would be able to unambiguously resolve the pseudo-Dirac nature of neutrinos.